awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 1. On the **Instances** tab, you can view the current **Lifecycle** state of the instance whose ID you received in the notification email\.
 After a new instance starts, its lifecycle state changes to `InService`\.

-**To verify that your Auto Scaling group has launched a new instance using the AWS CLI**
+**To verify that your Auto Scaling group has launched a new instance \(AWS CLI\)**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to confirm that the size of your Auto Scaling group has changed:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to confirm that the size of your Auto Scaling group has changed\.

 ```
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name my-asg